- Entertainment and Media

 Platonic Relationships between Male and Female Characters in Movies

 There are dozens of movies out there where a man and woman start out as friends or enemies or even “frenemies” and then get together at the end of the story.
-What’s really interesting, though, is when a film can present a man and woman partner team where the two characters never link up romantically.
-It’s a much more unique and challenging way of building a relationship between two characters that doesn’t end in the typical embrace in the rain.
+What’s really interesting, though, is when a man and woman team up but never link up romantically.
+It’s a much more unique way of building a relationship between two characters that doesn’t end in the typical embrace in the rain.
 This relationship has become more prevalent in movies over the years.
-Below are a few examples of this team up and how it shapes the tone, focus, and characterization in a film.
+Below are a few examples of this dynamic and how it shapes the tone, focus, and characterization in a film.

 Dottie and Jimmy in "A League Of Their Own"